Cohomological Twisting of 2-Linearization and Extended TQFT: Twisting and 2-Linearization

 In a previous work \cite{catalgQM}, the author described a monoidal category of groupoids with phases valued in $U(1)$, a special case of groupoids with labels valued in a monoid $M$.
 The motivation there was to allow for a more physically realistic model of the quantum harmonic oscillator in a category of groupoids and spans.
 The $U(1)$-phases were needed to get interesting time evolution operators.
 This involved spans of groupoids equipped with phases derived from a ``number-operator'', which plays the role of a \textit{Hamiltonian} for that system.
 Now we want to describe a variation on this, thinking of phases in the \textit{Lagrangian} sense, as (exponentiated) actions rather than energies, but an analogous structure is required.

-We wish to expand our factorization $\FV \circ \fc{-} = Z_G(-)$ to include the twisted case, where a nontrivial Lagrangian i.
-So there should be a factorization through a 2-category of which contains $\Span(\Gpd)$.
-Our 2-category $\uispgpd$ will look like $\Span(\Gpd)$, except that groupoids come equipped with some extra data.
+We wish to extend our factorization $\FV \circ \fc{-} = Z_G(-)$ to include the twisted case, where a nontrivial Lagrangian is present.
+So there should be a factorization through a bicategory which contains $\Span(\Gpd)$.
+Our bicategory $\uispgpd$ will look like $\Span(\Gpd)$, except that groupoids come equipped with some extra data.

 The simplest such data, most obviously related to Lagrangians in the standard physical sense, is the assignment of an (exponentiated) action in $U(1)$ to a history for a system.
 That is, the $U(1)$-element is assigned to an object of the groupoid in the middle of a 2-morphism.
 This function ought to be an invariant of isomorphism classes of objects (physically indistinguishable histories get the same action).
 When we apply $\FV$ to a 2-morphism, we sum over such ``histories''.
 In \cite{catalgQM} it is explained how groupoidification can be extended to replace groupoid cardinality with a weighted sum: